Find out who can apply for Housing Benefit, apply online and what happens if you claim Universal Credit.

 Before you start

 You need to send us proof of your circumstances within 14 days of submitting your form or we won't be able to process your application.

 You need to provide these documents for you and your partner.
 This includes proof of:

 - any earnings

 You must provide original documents.
 We won't accept copies.

-You can take these to our offices in Barrhead or Giffnock.
-Staff will take a photocopy and return your documents.
+You can take these to our offices in Barrhead or Giffnock so we can take photocopies.